melvin0008/awesome-projects-boilerplates/README.md

     - [Rails Composer](http://railsapps.github.io/rails-composer/) Use Rails Composer to generate any of the example applications from the RailsApps project.
     - [Rails Bootstrap](https://github.com/RailsApps/rails-bootstrap) Starter App for Rails and Bootstrap
 - [Projects Ruby](#projects-ruby)

+## .NET
+*Boilerplates, templates and projects for C#.NET and ASP.NET*

+- [ASP.NET](https://github.com/aspnetboilerplate/aspnetboilerplate) ASP.NET Boilerplate is a starting point for new modern web applications using best practices and most popular tools.

 ##  Chrome App/Extension